node-formidable/formidable/README.md

 ### .use(plugin: Plugin)

 A method that allows you to extend the Formidable library.
-By default we include 4 plugins, which esentially are adapters to plug the different built-in parsers.
+By default we include 4 plugins, which essentially are adapters to plug the different built-in parsers.

 **The plugins added by this method are always enabled.**